Alejogb1/job-board/blog-data/npsolve-numpy-problem-error.md

 **Resources for deeper dive**

-Okay enough talking here is what you should look into if you want to know a little bit more about this and I am not going to link directly to any book or paper rather I am going to give you the general titles that you should be looking for.
+ enough talking here is what you should look into if you want to know a little bit more about this and I am not going to link directly to any book or paper rather I am going to give you the general titles that you should be looking for.

 1.  **"Numerical Recipes" by Press et al**: A classic resource that covers the numerical implementation of linear algebra routines among other things.
 It explains well the numerical challenges and is a well-known standard resource.
 It also includes a discussion on singular value decomposition which is something you might find useful